kriops/keycloak-config-verifyer/README.md

 ## Contributing

 Contributions welcome!
-Please see CONTRIBUTING.md for guidelines.
+Please open an issue or pull request on GitHub.

 ## Security Reporting

-If you discover a security vulnerability in this tool, please email security@example.com
+If you discover a security vulnerability in this tool, please open a GitHub security advisory or email hello@kristofferopsahl.com

 ## Acknowledgments